top of page

 7.Souda Port

-Souda Port, located 6,5 kms.
-East of Chania City, is the biggest natural port in the Mediterranean Sea.
+Souda Port is located 6,5 kms East of Chania's city centre and it is the biggest natural port in the whole Mediterranean Sea.

-A few years ago, a couple of new docks were created and slowly-slowly the port became attractive to the massive Cruise Ships companies & agents (for good or for bad?).
+Just a few years ago, a couple of new big docks were created and slowly-slowly the port became very attractive to the Cruise Ships companies.

 8.Emergency Contacts